• Skip to primary navigation

 The little rock towers

 If you come around here don’t look for my little tower, eh.
-She collapsed miserably 10 seconds after we took this picture.
+It collapsed miserably 10 seconds after we took this picture.

 Anyway, on this acknowledgement of balancing failure, I’ll leave you for today!
 We look forward to seeing you soon for a next article on Brittany.
 Kenavo!